 Contract management software cuts down the time to execution by making it easier for a contract to move through its process.
 The automated workflows immediately notify the next stakeholder when it is their turn to review, approve or sign the document, and even allows them to sign the contract remotely with e-signature technology.
 This dramatically reduces the time lost typically spent waiting on stakeholders to receive and action the contract, increases the time to contract execution and increases time to revenue realised!

 As cloud-based contract management systems support contracts throughout the entire lifecycle, they also ensure that all users have access to the most up-to-date contract at all times.
 This single-source of truth reduces unnecessary admin and re-work time for your team, and saves the business potentially hours in lost productivity cost.

 Establishing a contract management system is a great tactic for optimising organisational efficiency around contracts.
 Having a set system in place helps maintain consistency around contract language and workflows, and simplifies the contract process for all team members across the business.

 Businesses can also streamline their contracting process by incorporating digitised document management systems within their contract process.
-These contract management systems, such as Plexus Gateway, seamlessly integrate with applications that businesses already rely on such as Gmail and Outlook, Salesforce, Dropbox, Oracle and more.
+These contract management systems, such as Plexus, seamlessly integrate with applications that businesses already rely on such as Gmail and Outlook, Salesforce, Dropbox, Oracle and more.